sccn/sccn.github.io/tutorials/I.Single_Subject_Processing.md

 ================================
 This part of the tutorial is an introduction to basic EEGLAB functions and processing at the single-subject level.

-In addition to the tutorial sections below, you may want to watch these series of short videos:
+In addition to the tutorial sections below, you may want to watch these series of short videos (hosted on Youtube):
 - [a general introduction to EEG signal processing and EEGLAB](https://www.youtube.com/playlist?list=PLXc9qfVbMMN2NksmDeqizCI1z5DJBlqC6)

 - [an introduction to preprocessing EEG data](https://www.youtube.com/playlist?list=PLXc9qfVbMMN1ZS3sU2xT2hhfB5PAmuNae)